Magyar Szó

-Magyar Szó (lit.
+Magyar Szó ([ˈmɒɟɒr ˈsoː], lit.
 Hungarian Word) is a Hungarian-language daily newspaper in Vojvodina, Serbia.

+History

 It was founded in 1944, with the purpose of serving as the information source for the Hungarian minority of Vojvodina.
 It is published in Novi Sad.
 Magyar Szó is considered the main ethnic Hungarian media in Serbia and in the Autonomous Province of Vojvodina.
 To begin with, the newspaper was called Szabad Vajdaság, but the name was changed to Magyar Szó in 1945.

+The newspaper is a member of MIDAS (European Association of Daily Newspapers in Minority and Regional Languages).

 Newspapers with same name

-There was and is a number of newspapers that bare the same name.
+There was and is a number of newspapers that bear the same name.
 Here is a partial list of them: